 Far from just an upgrade, the move to S/4 has a significant impact on security and role design for end users - and any organisation attempting to tackle HANA’s security challenges must take a methodical approach to keep the business fully protected.
 Security cannot also be decoupled from the frontend UX, so it will be critical to include this in success criteria for any S/4 HANA project.

-In this blog, we’ll look at the process behind a successful S/4 HANA migration from a security perspective, broken down into four key stages.
+In this blog, we’ll look at the process behind a successful S/4 HANA migration from a security perspective, broken down into five key stages.

-Ideal for SAP customers taking a ‘Brownfield’ approach (migrating from ECC 6 to S/4), this four-step guide also provides a useful reference for brand new ‘Greenfield’ implementations.
+Ideal for SAP customers taking a ‘Brownfield’ approach (migrating from ECC 6 to S/4), this five-step guide also provides a useful reference for brand new ‘Greenfield’ implementations.

 Step 1: Understand your SAP ECC usage data